belladu0201/Intern-Duke-MIDS-Preparations/README.md

  Fall 2022 | 8/29/2022 | 12/02/2022 | 40days
  Spring 2023 | 01/11/2023 | 04/19/2023 |
  #### Questions to consider before entering Duke
- * Fall Classes (Does everyone take the same classes? skip Intro. to NLP for Fall?)
+ * Fall Classes (Does everyone take the same classes?
+Skip Intro. to NLP for Fall?)
  Answer: Yes.
-I have listed the first semester class above.
-IDS720 is optional, need to take test in bootcamp to see if required.
+I have listed the first-semester class above.
+IDS720 is optional, need to take the test in bootcamp to see if required.
- * Class size for class of 2024? (male vs. female, avg. age)
+ * Class size for the class of 2024? (male vs. female, avg. age)
  Answer: Don't know for now.
 Everything will be known until 4/15.
  * Electives (taking ECE/BIOSTAT/STAT)
- Answer: Will ask once arrived Duke.
+ Answer: Will ask once arrive at Duke.
  * Career Service (when to prepare and what to expect in bootcamp?)
- Answer: workshop will prepare everything.
+ Answer: the workshop will prepare everything.
  * Workload?
 10+hrs/3units course?
- Answer: Students mentioning workload for 4 courses is pretty heavy.
+ Answer: Students mentioned that the workload for 4 courses is pretty heavy.

 ## Course Experience from past students
-- IDS706: Using AWS, need self-learning, complicated, easy to get A
+- IDS706: Using AWS, needs self-learning, complicated, easy to get A, changes made since FALL 2023
-- IDS702: linear regression，logistic regression，missing data，panel data/ hierarchical model, lots of homework and care about the grading
+- IDS702: linear regression， logistic regression， missing data， panel data/ hierarchical model, lots of homework, and care about the grading
-- IDS703: very hard for non-cs/stats students, need to calculate markov chain using best data structure, build neural network using pytorch
+- IDS703: very hard for non-cs/stats students, need to calculate Markov chain using a best data structure, build a neural network using PyTorch
+- IDS721: Easy to get good grades.
+Practical in industry for DE.
+(Easy to get A, small workload)
+- AIPI531: Easy to get A, lecture materials are actually hard.
+HWs are short and ok without any ML/DL background.
+Good for ML
+- IDS701: A/B Testing and Causal Inference class.
+I dislike this class but a good class for product analytics DS.
+I recommend reading the textbook from this class instead.
+- IDS705: I love the Professor (Kyle) and the content covered is comprehensive and not too deep.
+Good for MLE/DS interview preparation.
+- IDS707/IDS704: In Progress

 # Duke University Housing
 Name    | Price Range | More